 The Pond Country Ecosystem

-1. Proper Filtration System includes the use of both a biological and a mechanical filter.
-A biological filter provides surface area for beneficial bacteria to colonize and remove excess nutrients from the water.
-A mechanical filter will not only pre-filter the water and house the pump; it will also skim debris from the water’s surface to prevent the accumulation of organic materials on the pond floor.
+Includes the use of both a biological and a mechanical filter.
+The filter provides surface area for beneficial bacteria to colonize and remove excess nutrients from the water.
+It will also skim debris from the water’s surface to prevent accumulation of organic materials on the pond floor.